davosmith/moodle-block_dndupload/README.txt

 ==Drag and drop upload block==

+WARNING: Do NOT install this block on a Moodle 2.3 site.
+All the functionality of this block is now built into Moodle 2.3 as standard and using this block as well will cause problems.

 Once installed on a course, this block allows you to drag and drop files directly from your desktop onto a course and have them appear as resouces on that course.

 This block works with Moodle 1.9 and Moodle 2.x.
 (Although it has been more extensively tested with Moodle 2).